-We are aware of other research projects exploring EDIR issues in the Business and Management School sector, in the UK and internationally.
-For example, our sister learned societies SIMA, ANZAM, and IAM have agreed to repeat the BAM study in their own countries.
-Additionally, the Horizon 2020 project TARGETED-MPI Transparent and Resilient Gender Equality through Integrated Monitoring, Planning and Implementation in Business and Management Schools, led by members of the BAM community.
+We are aware of other other research projects exploring EDIR issues in the Business and Management School sector, in the UK and internationally.
+For example, our sister learned societies Società Italiana di Management (SIMA), the Australian and New Zealand Academy of Management (ANZAM), and the Irish Academy of Management (IAM) have agreed to repeat the BAM study in their own countries.
+Additionally, there is a Horizon 2020 project TARGETED-MPI Transparent and Resilient Gender Equality through Integrated Monitoring, Planning and Implementation in Business and Management Schools, led by members of the BAM community.
 Other work by the Chartered Association of Business Schools is pressing ahead.
 All this investment and effort offers a real opportunity and moment for change.